qimanchen/python_learning/README.md

 # python_learning
-python study by Liao XueFeng python
+some learning notes about python